Knowledge Transfer and Innovation Fund full guidance

 Appeals

 The Knowledge Transfer and Innovation Fund (KTIF) Project Assessment Committee (PAC) is responsible for making decisions on applications to the fund.
+You can request a review of the decision made on your application by contacting the KTIF team (please see ‘ contact details’ section for more information).

 Complaints

 A complaint is an expression of dissatisfaction with our standard of service, procedures, or processes that you feel requires a response or explanation from us.
-You or your representative may complain in person by phone, by email or in writing.

 All complaints will be treated seriously by us and you will receive a full response.
 Our complaints procedure has two stages: